 Everyone wants a kitchen straight from a magazine.
 But magazine kitchens can sometimes seem to be missing something: people who actually live in them.
 Once you have your beautiful, magazine worthy kitchen, remember to personalize your kitchen to make the space yours.
 Take a look at these beautiful kitchens that feel anything but empty.

 Warm and Inviting

-In the kitchen pictured above, white painted cabinets, stainless steel appliances, and mixed countertops establish an original, eclectic style.
-Open shelving displays bowls, mugs, teacups, and pitchers, all a uniform white.
-Built-in island bookshelves and hanging pots and pans create a feeling of use without creating clutter.
+In the kitchen pictured below, white painted cabinets, stainless steel appliances, and an accent color on the island establish an a polished updated style.
+Open shelving on the island provides useful and decorative storage.
 Far from boring, sterile, or crowded, this beautifully decorated space says much about the owner.

 Transitional with a Twist

-This kitchen uses CliqStudios Dayton style doors in the painted finish Urban Stone.
+This kitchen uses CliqStudios Shaker style doors in the painted finish light gray.
 It’s painted doors and bar handles make the space feel modern, but the natural hardwood floors don’t allow it to feel stark.
 Instead, it feels warm and inviting, with plants and a teapot set out.